warp-poke/poke-warpscripts/README.md

 ## Add an aggregation

-This repository should only contains folders named with un integer.
+This repository should only contains folders named with an integer.
 The integer represents the periodicity in ms.

 Under folders, add WarpScripts files.